amybiggy/harbourbookclub/README.md

 1. To provide clear and relevant information regarding the book club
 2. To provide a place for people to ask any questions they might have regarding the club
-3. To give details of meeting and make new members feel welcome to join
+3. To give details of meetings and make new members feel welcome to join

 ### Goals